 Believing Everything the Seller Says

 Just as it is unwise to assume that you will be able to choose a model without knowing what to look for in a test drive, it is a bad idea to buy any collector car without driving it first.
-It can be tempting to buy a collector car for a better-than-average price at an auction, but without driving the vehicle first, you can’t really be sure if the price you are paying is appropriate.
-A pre-purchase inspection by a certified inspector who is allowed a test ride in the vehicle will help you to make a more accurate assessment about the fairness of the price.
+It can be tempting to buy a collector car for a better-than-average price at an auction or at a distance, but without driving the vehicle first, you can’t really be sure if the price you are paying is appropriate.
+An inspection by a certified appraiser who is allowed to test ride the vehicle will help you to make a more accurate assessment about the fairness of the price.